netwarex/secret-server/README.md

  - json
  - xml

-You can retrieve a secret from your database via send a GET request.
+You can retrieve a secret from your database via sending a GET request.

     GET /secret/hash-string
 Response: